Saturday, March 18, 2017

 600 U.S. Hwy 1, Sebastian, Florida

-Thank you to everyone who volunteer at, supported, and attended the 2016 Pelican Island Wildlife Festival!
+Thank you to everyone who volunteered at, supported, and attended the 2016 Pelican Island Wildlife Festival!
 It was another great event and a beautiful day in Sebastian, shared with President Roosevelt and our many exhibitors and vendors.
 Photos from the event are available online, from our major sponsor – TCPalm.com

 The Pelican Island Wildlife Festival celebrates the anniversary of the establishment of the nation’s first National Wildlife Refuge, on March 14, 1903, by President Theodore Roosevelt!
 Hosted by the Pelican Island Preservation Society and the City of Sebastian.
 Please see our sponsors below.
 Thank you to all our sponsors for your generous donations and support!